mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 ## Creating you first App

-If you have searched through all the <a href="https://www.integromat.com/cs/integrations" target="_blank">Apps & Services</a> that Integromat offers and did not find the one you would like to integrate in your scenario, you are in the right place.
-This DIY guide will help you to create the App yourself without writing a piece of code, the only requirement is that the App/Service provides an API.
+If you have searched through all the <a href="https://www.integromat.com/cs/integrations" target="_blank">apps/services</a> that Integromat integrates and did not find the one you would like to integrate in your scenario, you are in the right place.
+This DIY guide will help you to create the App for the app/service yourself without writing a piece of code, the only requirement is that the app/service provides an API.
 Then all you need to do is just to put together a few declarations in a very simple JSON format.

-**TIP** To see if there is an API provided by the App/Service you would like to integrate, google this: `API site:www.app-or-service.com`, for example: <a href="https://www.google.cz/search?q=API+site%3Awww.eventbrite.com" target="_blank">`API site:www.eventbrite.com`</a>
+**TIP** To see if there is an API provided by the app/service you would like to integrate, google this: `API site:www.app-or-service.com`, for example: <a href="https://www.google.cz/search?q=API+site%3Awww.eventbrite.com" target="_blank">`API site:www.eventbrite.com`</a>

 In the left main menu choose `My Apps`.
 The (probably still empty) list of all your Apps will be shown.
 Click the button `Create a new App` in the right top corner.
 A dialog will pop up, where you can set some basic properties of your new App like its name etc. For the moment leave default values and click `Save`.